-PRINCIPLE 1: The Government has developed and enacted an effective public administration reform agenda that addresses key challenges.
+PRINCIPLE 1: The government has developed and enacted an effective public administration reform agenda which addresses key challenges.

 PRINCIPLE 2: Public administration reform is purposefully implemented; reform outcome targets are set and regularly monitored.

-PRINCIPLE 3: Financial sustainability of public administration reform is ensured.
+PRINCIPLE 3: The financial sustainability of public administration reform is ensured.

-PRINCIPLE 4: Public administration reform has robust and functioning co-ordination structures at both the political and administrative level to steer and manage the reform design and implementation process.
+PRINCIPLE 4: Public administration reform has robust and functioning management co-ordination structures at both the political and administrative levels to steer the reform design and implementation process.

 PRINCIPLE 2: Clear horizontal procedures for governing the national European integration process are established and enforced under the co-ordination of the responsible body.

-PRINCIPLE 3: Harmonised medium-term policy planning, with clear whole-of-government objectives, exists and is aligned with the financial circumstances of the Government; sector policies meet the Government objectives and are consistent with the medium-term budgetary framework.
+PRINCIPLE 3: Harmonised medium-term policy planning is in place, with clear whole-of-government objectives, and is aligned with the financial circumstances of the government; sector policies meet the government objectives and are consistent with the medium-term budgetary framework.

-PRINCIPLE 4: A harmonised medium-term planning system for all processes relevant to European integration exists and is integrated into domestic policy planning.
+PRINCIPLE 4: A harmonised medium-term planning system is in place for all processes relevant to European integration and is integrated into domestic policy planning.

-PRINCIPLE 5: Regular monitoring of the Government’s performance enables public scrutiny and ensures that the Government is able to achieve its objectives.
+PRINCIPLE 5: Regular monitoring of the government’s performance enables public scrutiny and and supports the government in achieving its objectives.

-PRINCIPLE 11: Policies and legislation are designed in an inclusive manner that enables the active participation of society and allows for co-ordinating perspectives within the Government.
+PRINCIPLE 11: Policies and legislation are designed in an inclusive manner that enables the active participation of society and allows for co-ordination of different perspectives within the government.

 PRINCIPLE 1: The scope of public service is adequate, clearly defined and applied in practice.

-PRINCIPLE 2: The policy and legal framework for a professional and coherent public service is established and applied in practice; the institutional set-up enables consistent and effective human resource management practices across the public service.
+PRINCIPLE 2: The policy and legal frameworks for a professional and coherent public service are established and applied in practice; the institutional set-up enables consistent and effective human resource management practices across the public service.